hofmann-tobias/cpselect/README.md

 ## Prerequisites
 You will need to have the following packages installed:
 * matplotlib
+* Pillow

 ## Installing and import

+Install the package from pip test repo

+`pip install -i https://test.pypi.org/simple/ phg-cpselect-adal02`

-Download phg-cpselect package and import it with
+and import it with

-`import phg-cpselect`

-or

-`from phg-cpselect import cpselect`
+`from phg-cpselect.cpselect import cpselect`

 ## Using phg-cpselect
 Just call function `cpselect`.
 The function takes two inputs, two strings with the path to your pictures.